Decay and non-decay for the massless Vlasov equation on subextremal and extremal Reissner-Nordstr\"om black holes: Decay for massless Vlasov on Schwarzschild

 \begin{lem} Denote by $\gamma$ an affinely parameterised future-oriented null geodesic expressed in $(t^*,r)$-coordinates as $\gamma(s) = (t^*(s),r(s),\omega(s))$ with momentum $\dot{\gamma}(s) = (p^{t^*}(s),p^r(s),\pslash(s))$.
 Assume that $p^r \neq 0$ in the interval of affine parameter time $[s_1,s_2]$, so that the radius $r$ is a strictly monotone function of $s$.
 Let us assume that $r(s_i) = r_i$ for $i=1,2$ and let $0 < \delta_1,\delta_2,\delta_3$ be as above.
 Then

-where we have used the shorthand $\trapschw = \trapschw(\gamma(s),\dot{\gamma(s)})$. \end{lem} \begin{proof} For the entirety of the proof, all momenta and radii are considered along the geodesic $\gamma$.
+where we have used the shorthand $\trapschw = \trapschw(\gamma(s),\dot{\gamma}(s))$. \end{lem} \begin{proof} For the entirety of the proof, all momenta and radii are considered along the geodesic $\gamma$.
 We will for the most part omit the dependence on the affine parameter $s$ and write for instance $p^r = p^r(s)$ to simplify notation.
-Since in the interval of affine parameter time $[s_1,s_2]$ we have $p^r \neq 0$ the radius $r$ is a strictly monotone function of $s$ and we have
+Since we have $p^r \neq 0$ in the interval of affine parameter time $[s_1,s_2]$, the radius $r$ is a strictly monotone function of $s$ and we have

 where we carefully note that if $p^r < 0$, the integration boundaries will be such that $r_2 < r_1$ so that the orientation of the integral ensures the correct (positive) sign.
 We will now use Lemma~\ref{lem_quotientbound} to bound the integrand in different regions of spacetime.